What is gauze?

 Medical gauze is a type of woven cloth that is generally used for wound care to protect wounds, absorb exudate, and cushion the wound.
 There are many different types of gauze that serve specific first aid purposes.
 These include sterile and non-sterile gauze sponges, non-woven gauze, and gauze wraps.

 What is medical gauze used for?

 There are several uses for gauze wound dressings.
 Sterile gauze pads are great for absorbing fluid from wounds, as well as prepping wounds and surgical sites.
 Non-sterile gauze is ideal for cushioning bruised areas of the body.

 Sterile gauze is individually wrapped and is specially treated to resist bacteria.
 These properties make sterile gauze ideal for use on open wounds that are vulnerable to infection.

-Gauze wraps, also called gauze rolls, come in long sheets that can be cut to the length you need.
+Gauze wraps, also called gauze rolls or gauze bandage rolls, come in long sheets that can be cut to the length you need.
 They are designed to wrap around body parts such as arms, legs, and the abdomen.
 Gauze rolls are kept in place with adhesive medical tape.
 This type of gauze is not very absorbent, so it is not typically used directly on wounds.
 Instead, it is used as a secondary dressing to hold primary dressings in place.

 Order supplies for applying medical gauze

 When applying medical gauze, ensure the wound is both clean and dry.
 The type of gauze you use will depend on whether or not you’re packing a wound.
 As we discussed earlier, for a deep wound you want sterile, non woven gauze to protect the wound from infection.
 You will also need the following supplies: